Department of Science and Mathematics

 CHE 1314 Introduction to Chemistry I

-Atomic structure, bonding and quantitative principles in chemistry.
-Acids, bases, solutions and chemical reactions.
+Atomic structure, bonding, and quantitative principles in chemistry.
+Acids, bases, solutions, and chemical reactions.
 Includes a laboratory component.
-PR/CR: MAT 1103 or 1203, or ACT 21+.
+Course fee.
+PR/CR: MAT 1103 or 1203, or Math ACT 21+.

-Classes, properties and reactions of organic compounds.
-Structure, function and metabolism of carbohydrates, proteins, lipids and nucleic acids.
+Classes, properties, and reactions of organic compounds.
+Structure, function, and metabolism of carbohydrates, proteins, lipids, and nucleic acids.
 Includes a laboratory component.
+Course fee.
 PR: CHE 1314.

 Theory and quantitative principles of chemistry:

-Stoichiometry, atomic and molecular structure, gas law, thermochemistry and solutions.
+Stoichiometry, atomic and molecular structure, gas law, thermochemistry, and solutions.
 Includes a laboratory component.
-PR/CR: MAT 1334 or MAT ACT of 24 or above.
+PR/CR: MAT 1334 or Math ACT of 24 or above or Math SAT of 580 or above.
 Course fee.

 CHE 1524 College Chemistry II

 Continuation of CHE 1514.
 Includes equilibria, precipitation reactions in aqueous solutions, kinetics, acids and bases, oxidation-reduction reactions, coordination compounds, nuclear chemistry, and a brief introduction to organic chemistry.
 Includes a laboratory component.
-PR: Grade of C or better in CHE 1514 and MAT 1334 or above.
+PR: Grade of C or better in CHE 1514.
 Course fee.

 CHE 2514 Organic Chemistry I